 It also happens to take a lot of time to fix credit-related issues, so it’s not a last-minute activity if you want to be successful.

 These days it’s also super easy to check your credit scores and reports for free, thanks to services like Credit Karma or Credit Sesame.
+Many banks and credit card issuers offer free credit scores as well.

 Simply taking the time to sign up and monitor your credit could make or break you when it comes time to apply for a mortgage.